cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Layer Caching

 Docker has the `--cache-from` flag which allows to use a previously built image as a cache source.
-This way only changed layers will be rebuilt which can drastically improve performance of `build_script`.
-Here is a snippet that uses `--cache-from` flag:
+This way only changed layers will be rebuilt which can drastically improve performance of the `build_script`.
+Here is a snippet that uses the `--cache-from` flag:

 ```bash
 # pull an image if available